dan-the-meme-man/clinical-inference/README.md

 ## Instructions
 Firstly, please create a virtual environment with python=3.8 and install all the dependencies.

-The code is easy to read and run and all hyperparameters are listed in the front of the code, you can change them while doing the parameter-tuning.
+The code is easy to read and run and all hyperparameters are listed at the beginning of the code, you can change them while doing the parameter-tuning.

 The ```Prompt``` folder contains the code for prompt-related experiments, while the ```transfer``` folder contains the experiments for fine-tuning+transfer learning.